Hearings, notices and information guidelines

 These Information Guidelines outline some of the statutory and procedural considerations of the Integrity Commissioner when deciding how ACLEI obtains, handles, uses or disseminates information in the exercise of the Integrity Commissioner's functions under the Law Enforcement Integrity Commissioner Act 2006 (the LEIC Act).

-These guidelines also alert people to the issues that the Integrity Commissioner may consider when assessing any application for release of information that ACLEI may possess.
-If you are considering seeking information from the Integrity Commissioner, please read these guidelines before approaching ACLEI for the release of any information.
+These Guidelines also provide information about issues that the Integrity Commissioner may consider when assessing any application from a person for release of information that ACLEI may possess.

 Hearings and Notices to Produce - Guidance for people responding to coercive powers

-Practice Notes are intended to inform and guide the conduct of appearances and legal representation before or in connection with hearings before the Integrity Commissioner.
-The Practice Notes are designed to promote the efficient and effective conduct of hearings.
+These Guidelines are intended to inform and guide the conduct of appearances and legal representation before or in connection with hearings before the Integrity Commissioner, and are designed to promote the efficient and effective conduct of hearings.
 Legal practitioners must ensure that relevant requirements are observed.

-Witnesses called to appear at a hearing before the Integrity Commissioner may be eligible to receive reimbursement for some expenses reasonably incurred in attending the hearing.
-Reimbursement of expenses may be claimed by submitting a completed Witness Expense Form to the Australian Commission for Law Enforcement Integrity, GPO Box 605, Canberra City, ACT, 2601 Attention: Senior Legal Officer.
+Subsection 83(6) of the LEIC Act provides that a witness called to appear at a hearing before the Integrity Commissioner may be eligible to receive reimbursement for some expenses reasonably incurred in attending the hearing.
+Reimbursement of those expenses may be claimed by submitting a completed Witness Expense Form to ACLEI via the contact details below, or in person to an ACLEI staff member during the course of a hearing.

 To download an ACLEI Witness Expense Form: